LandPKS/LandColor/README.md

 <strong>File Naming Convention:</strong> "thisNamingConvention" <br />
 <strong>Source Code Directory:</strong> "~/LandPKS/LandColor/LandColor/" <br />

+LandColor/plugins and LandColor/platforms directories have been added to the .gitignore file and therefore will not be part of the remote repositories.
+This is due to the amount of changes for these directories between different machines.

 <em>This repository is a work in progress and is not yet documented.</em> <br />